tommybobbins/refactored-waddle/README.md

 Billing Export goes to Bigtable so can be queried using SQL.
 Moving distribtued projects into one billing project - In the GCP Console, navigate to the Resource Manage section and move all projects to the root Organization.
 Can then setup a billing account to manage the underlying accounts.
-Project Owner can delete project - doesn't need Organisation admin
+Project Owner can delete project - doesn't need Organisation admin Billing Account Administrator - can perform all Billing Account activities (creating budgets).
+Billing Account Manager - can only link Billing account to other accounts.

 Cloud Audit Logs
 ================